RIA Glossary of Cyber Terms

-This glossary of key cyber terms includes all RIAs should be familiar with in advance of your next SEC cybersecurity exam.
+This glossary includes key cyber terms that all RIAs should be familiar with, particularly in advance of a SEC cybersecurity exam.
 All of these are also critical components of a firm’s annual risk assessment, which should be evaluated at least annually.
-What’s more: the SEC’s proposed Cybersecurity and Risk Management Rule may soon require all RIAs to be familiar with these terms.
+What’s more: the SEC’s proposed Cybersecurity Risk Management Rule may soon require all RIAs to be familiar with these terms.

 - Access Reviews: An access review describes the process of monitoring the rights and privileges of everyone who can interact with data and applications.
 Access reviews should include employees, vendors, and any other third party with access to your firm’s data.